ajit-sharma/mbrc-plugin/README.md

 For the ServiceStack version there is no public documentation of the API Available but it is planned as soon as the version 1.x features are finalized, however there is a metadata page available when the plugin running that has information on most of the calls.
 The API is somewhat documented and build with ServiceStack.Api.Swagger, so if you put the *swagger-ui* folder in the MusicBee Plugins folder you should be able to access the documentation through *http://localhost:port/swagger-ui/index.html* (where port is the port marked as http at the plugin settings page).
 Please keep in mind that the resource list should be available under *http://localhost:port/resources*, and you will probably need to insert it manually if you downloaded and extracted the swagger-ui zip file.

-### NancyFx rewrite (should be v1.0.0)
+### NancyFx rewrite (should be v2.0.0)

 At the moment the project rewritten and it is separated to a number of sub projects.
-The final **v1.0.0** REST api will be pretty close to the current ServiceStack API.
+The final **v2.0.0** REST API will be pretty close to the current ServiceStack API.

-The api documentation is currently work in progress and it should reside under the [documentation](documentation) folder
+The API documentation is currently work in progress and it should reside under the [documentation](documentation) folder

 The **mbrc-data** module provides access to the embedded database that is used for caching the player's data.

-The **mbrc-core** module implements the basic plugin functionality and hosts the nancyfx based REST server.
+The **mbrc-core** module implements the basic plugin functionality and hosts the NancyFX based REST server.
 It also includes the proper abstraction layer (ApiAdapter Interfaces) that the host must implement.

 The **mbrc-plugin** module is the plugin that runs in MusicBee.
 The plugin interfaces with **mbrc-core**, provides implementations for the ApiAdapter abstraction.